dusk-network/rusk/contracts/docs/transfer.md

 called in sequence.

 #### `spend_and_execute(Transaction) -> Result<Vec<u8>, ContractError>`

+The main entrypoint for Dusk transactions, taking in either a Moonlight or Phoenix `transaction`.
+Checks if the transaction is valid, spends **all** the available funds, and executes the contract call if present in the transaction.

+It returns the result of the contract call, as returned by the called contract, if the call exists and succeeds.
+If the call exists and fails, an error containing the reason for failure is returned.
+The call may fail its execution for a myriad of reasons, the most common being it running out of gas during execution or a panic by the called contract.
+If there is no call present, an empty vector of bytes is returned.

+If this function panics or runs out of gas, a transaction should be considered *invalid*, meaning it has no chance of ever being executed and should be discarded.

+The gas spent during the execution of this function forms part of the gas that gets charged to a transaction, the other part being a possible contract deployment.
+Since it spends all available funds, a subsequent call to [`refund`] is **required** to return unspent funds to the user.

+[`refund`]: #refundu64

 #### `refund(u64)`

+This function must be called after a successful [`spend_and_execute`] call.
+It is guaranteed to succeed if the passed `gas_spent` does not exceed a transaction's gas limit.

+It is responsible for computing the unspent funds of a transaction and returning them to the appropriate account or address, depending on if the executed transaction was Moonlight or Phoenix.

+[`spend_and_execute`]: #spend_and_executetransaction---resultvecu8-contracterror

 #### `push_note(u64, Note) -> Note`
 #### `update_root()`
 #### `add_account_balance(AccountPublicKey, u64)`